 What if I am over 38 years of age?

 - To date, there have been no ongoing pregnancies reported in women over 38 from frozen eggs.
 This is mostly due to lower age cutoffs in egg freezing studies.
 Pregnancies are routinely achieved in women up to age 43 using fresh embryos.
 We may find with further egg freezing research that we are able to mimic these rates; however, we do not know if eggs from women over 38 years of age will respond in the same manner to freezing as those from women 38 years of age or less.

 Is egg freezing safe?

 - There has been no reported increase in birth defects to date.

 What are the costs?

 - The costs of egg freezing are identical to those of routine IVF through the retrieval process.
-Egg storage for the first year would be included; there after it is $605*/year.
-Thawing, fertilization with ICSI, preparing your uterus, and then replacing the embryos is approximately $7000/cycle with multi-cycle package discounts available.
+Egg storage for the first year would be included; there after it is $720*/year.
+Please call for current pricing.

 Our Billing Manager will be glad to answer your questions regarding costs, payments, insurance coverage and reimbursements.

 *all prices quoted are subject to change, please check with our financial counselors for the latest pricing structure.